-It’s an unforgettable walk 30 metres above the sea surface through the rope bridge, which links the mainland with the small island.
-The original rope bridge was built by salmon fishermen in 18th century, so they were able to set the nets deep in the sea.
-Carrick-a-Rede Rope bridge is located in Northern Ireland and offers stunning views of the Causeway Coastal Route.
-It might be a little scary experience if you are afraid of heights.
-But when you keep focus on the breathtaking panoramic view over the wild landscape and you’ll shortly find yourself on the other side of the rope path.
+Carrick-a-Rede Rope bridge is located in Northern Ireland near Ballintoy in County Antrim.
+They place knocks out with stunning views over the whole Causeway Coastal Route and dramatic ocean cliffs.
+Carric-a-Rede is an unforgettable walk 30 metres above the sea surface through the rope bridge, which links the mainland with a small island.
+The original rope bridge was built by salmon fishermen in 18th century, so they could set nets in a deep sea for more succesful catch.
+The walk might be a little scary experience if you are afraid of heights.
+Focus on the breathtaking panoramic views and you’ll shortly find yourself on the other side of the rope bridge.

 The Dark Hedges Bregagh Road in Northern Ireland – the stunning tree tunnel you saw in the Game of Thrones!